 Security technologies in mobile payments

-- Tokenisation – a security strategy that replaces sensitive data with a non-sensitive element, called token, that has no exploitable value.
-Its core value is to replace a real card number with a surrogate, which subsequently reduces cyber security risks.
+Tokenisation – a security strategy that replaces sensitive data with a non-sensitive element, called a token, that has no exploitable value.
+Its core value is to replace a real card number with a surrogate, which subsequently reduces cybersecurity risks.

-- NFC – near field communication, or NFC, is a wireless data transfer method that allows other devices within close proximity to exchange data without an internet connection.
-The technology is already being used for contactless credit card payments, but recently came back in the spotlight when it was introduced as a method of digitising a mobile payment software.
-In other words, NFC is a key pillar in the development of e-wallets, or mobile payments.
+NFC – near field communication, or NFC, is a wireless data transfer method that allows other devices within close proximity to exchange data without an internet connection.
+The technology is already being used for contactless credit card payments, but recently came back in the spotlight when it was introduced as a method of digitizing mobile payment software.
+In other words, NFC is a key pillar in the development of mobile wallets.

 Affordable software to base a fintech product onMore details

 Biometric authentication is gaining popularity, as it provides a high level of security and convenience for users.
 However, it is important to note that biometric data is sensitive information and must be handled with care.
 To protect users’ privacy and prevent unauthorized access to their biometric data, mobile payment providers should implement robust security measures, such as encryption and secure storage of biometric data.

 Biometric authentication involves using unique physical characteristics, such as your fingerprint or facial features, to verify your identity.
 This helps to ensure that only authorized users are able to access your mobile payment app and make transactions.